 Let me show you how easy this pie is to make!

-For Cherry Cream Cheese Pie, you’ll need:
+For Cherry Cream Cheese Pie, you’ll need these ingredients:

 - Cream cheese